 The intermittent resources are modeled based on the output profiles during the secondary system need hours.
 50% exceedance production level for wind and solar resources during the hours sets the Pmax tested in the deliverability assessment.
-The CAISO will review the latest available CPUC ELCC study data and CAISO annual summer assessment data to annually update the modeling assumptions, as needed.
+The CAISO will review the latest available CPUC ELCC study data and CAISO annual summer assessment data to update the modeling assumptions, as needed.

 Pmax for the non-intermittent resources are set to the highest summer month Qualifying Capacity in the last three years.
 For proposed new non-intermittent generators that do not have Qualifying Capacity value, the Pmax is set according to the interconnection request.
-For energy storage generation, the Pmax is set to the 4-hour discharging capacity limited by the requested maximum output from the generator.
+For energy storage generation, the Pmax is set at 50% of the 4-hour discharging capacity limited by the requested maximum output from the generator.
+For hybrid projects, the study amount for each technology is first calculated separately as above.
+Then the total study amount among all technologies is limited by the requested maximum output of the generation project.